 This includes creating union construction jobs on every project financed.
 Our approach to local construction hiring is to get involved early in the process, working with the local building trades unions, local government agencies, and the contractor before the construction contract is finalized.
 To ensure long-term local hiring goals are met, Building America selects projects where the developer will meet our workforce requirements, in addition to state or local workforce requirements that may provide further opportunities for low-income residents.

-Building America’s NMTC investments of $117.5M in 15 projects have created/retained:
+Building America’s NMTC investments of $133.5 million in 17 projects have created/retained:

 Paseo Verde - Philadelphia, PA